joakimk/testbot/README.markdown

 This is a rails plugin for reducing test runtime by distributing test load that can be run entirely through SSH.
-It supports RSpec, Test::Unit and Cucumber.
+It supports RSpec, Test::Unit and Cucumber on MRI and JRuby.
 With some modifications it could be used for other frameworks or even other languages.

 SSH
 ====